 Your job is to figure out how to handle those situations with poise and consideration for the individual involved.
 If you avoid the situation or handle it with indifference, then your company will have a hard time progressing.

-Here are a 10 tips on how to handle tough conversations at work:
+Here are 10 tips on how to handle tough conversations at work:

 The first thing you should do is determine the reason for the conversation.

 Is the conversation mandated?
 Meaning, is it an assigned performance review?
-Do you need to reprimand someone for a wrong doing within the workplace?
+Do you need to reprimand someone for wrongdoing within the workplace?
 Do you need to fire someone?

-Or, do you simply have a personal problem with another coworker that you want solved?
+Or, do you simply have a personal problem with another coworker that you want to be solved?

 It is important to determine the reason, because if you just want to confront someone who has been bothering you, you may want to rethink your intentions and find a more constructive solution.